Probing Planckian physics in de Sitter space with quantum correlations: Introduction

 To further explore the physical meaning of the convergent point $H_c$, we employ a particular class of fermionic quantum communication channels, the so-called Grassmann channels \cite{channel1}, for quantum information transmission purposes in de Sitter space.
 We calculate the classical and quantum capacity which measure the ability of the channels to transmit classical or quantum correlation, and show that the quantum capacity of Grassmann channels would be vanishing at exactly the same critical value $H_c$ where fermionic entanglement converges.
 Therefore, from the view of quantum information, we conclude that a nontrivial choice of $\alpha$ could be characterized by the vanishing quantum capacity of Grassmann channels in de Sitter spacetime.
 Nevertheless, as quantum correlation transmission is forbidden beyond $H_c$, we show that the classical capacity of Grassmann channel is always nonnegative unless $H\rightarrow+\infty$, which means classical correlation could be transmitted in the channel until the spacetime curvature approach to infinity.
 Moreover, we also show that the quantum capacity of a bosonic channel is always nonnegative, that is very different from fermionic case due to their distinct statistics.
 Nevertheless, by identifying $H_c=\infty$ for bosonic entanglement, we show that the one-to-one correspondence between $H_c$ and the zeros of quantum capacity is universal for both bosonic and fermionic field.

 The organization of the paper is as follows.
 In Sec.
 II, we first review the Planckian physics in de Sitter space by the boundary condition approach.
 Then we analyze the thermality of general $\alpha-$vacua by constructing the proper Unruh modes and related Mottola-Allen transformations, based on which the one-particle excited states for bosonic/fermionic field are given explicitly.
 In Sec.
 III, we investigate the behavior of quantum correlations of bosonic field in static frame with Planckian modifications and show that the pattern of degradation of quantum correlations is depend on the particular choice of initial vacuum.
-In Sec.
-IV, similar analysis on the quantum correlations of fermonic fields is given.
+Similar analysis on the quantum correlations of fermionic fields is given.
 The convergent feature of entanglement for various $\alpha$ is studied.
 In Sec.
-V, we explore the Grassmann quantum channel for fermionic modes and calculate its classical/quantum capacity.
+IV, we explore the Grassmann quantum channel for fermionic modes and calculate its classical/quantum capacity.
 In particular, we find that the convergent point for fermionic entanglement correspond to a quantum channel with vanishing quantum capacity, determined by a unique Planck-scale cutoff denoted by $\alpha$.
 Finally, in Sec.
-VI, we summarise our results and discuss some open problems.
+V, we summarize our results and discuss some open problems.